codebystu/msp1-tshg-final/README.md

 # The Self Help Group
 This is a static website for The Self Help Group, a band from Brighton, UK.
 They write and record their own original material in an indie-folk-Americana style and play live shows largely in the Sussex area and around the south of England.
-The website is a channel of communication with fans, media and people who book live shows for venues and festivals, and can be used to drive traffic to and increase the profile of the band on social media platforms.
+The website is a channel of communication with fans, media and people who book live shows for venues and festivals, and can be used to both drive traffic to, and increase the profile of, the band on social media platforms.
 The live site can be found [here](http://codebystu.github.io/msp1-tshg-final)

 ![Responsive Mockup](assets/documents/responsive.png)